- Opportunities to Help

 At Fellowship Missions we’ve seen how addiction and substance abuse can destroy lives.
 That’s why we’re committed to being a hub for our community as we help those struggling with addiction connect to treatment resources.

-If you or a loved one needs to find a local addiction treatment facility, outpatient counseling options, or want to connect with others as you continue your journey of sobriety, Fellowship Missions can help you find the addiction recovery services you need.
+If you or a loved one needs to find a local addiction treatment facility, or outpatient counseling options, or want to connect with others as you continue your journey of sobriety, Fellowship Missions can help you find the addiction recovery services you need.

 Anyone can request being matched with a Recovery Mentor, it’s a resource we’re excited to provide to our entire community, not only those residing in the shelter.